 This may mean giving up valuable benefits like deferment and forbearance options, forgiveness eligibility, and more, so it’s important that you keep the trade-off in mind before deciding either way.

-If you’re not interested in refinancing your student loans to achieve a lower interest rate, but instead simply want to make your student loans simpler to handle, then consolidation might be a better option for you.
+If you’re not interested in refinancing your student loans to achieve a lower interest rate, but instead simply want to make your student loans simpler to handle, then student loan consolidation might be a better option for you.

 While similar to refinancing in some regard, consolidation and refinancing are different.
 It would be wise to fully understand both options before settling your plan.